ishan0102/engblogs/README.md

 # eng-blogs
 Read blog posts from engineering teams in one place

+## Approach
+1. Figure out which sites have RSS feeds.
+2. Write a checker that verifies if a site returns a 200 response (`curl -s -o /dev/null -w "%{http_code}" https://developer.salesforce.com/blogs/engineering/` --> 404).
+This should run before updating the feed each time.
+3. Read RSS feed links, company, post titles, post descriptions, and dates into a database.
+4. Format database content into a pretty UI and refresh database maybe once a day.

+## Tech
+- Railway for deployment and hosting
+- GitHub Actions for updates
+- Supabase for the database
+- Next.js for the frontend
+- Tailwind for styling

 ## Blog links
 - Netflix: https://netflixtechblog.com/
 - Twitter: https://blog.twitter.com/engineering/en_us